gogins/csound-webserver-opcodes/README.md

 SetDebug
 // Subscribes to a named event stream and sends its events to a callback.
 SetEventSourceCallback
-// Creates an event stream named "csound_message_callback."
+// Creates an event stream named "csound_message_callback",
+// sends Csound's diagnostic messaes on that stream and then to a
+// JavaScript callback.
 SetMessageCallback
 SetScoreOffsetSeconds
 SetScorePending